Guidelines for departments

 - Before signing Form 1, GA/TA supervising instructors and AAU Heads should ensure that the form is fully completed, with a detailed description of the duties and breakdown of the assigned hours.
 Any expectations for on-campus duties or duties that involve face-to-face meetings or interactions must have been clearly identified on the GA/TA job posting, and must also be documented on Form 1 and discussed at the meeting between the GA/TA and their supervising instructor.

-- The GA/TA supervising instructor must make arrangements for a virtual meeting with the Assistant to discuss the duties in detail (e.g. via Zoom, MS Teams, etc.).
+- The GA/TA supervising instructor must make arrangements for a meeting with the Assistant to discuss the duties in detail (e.g. a virtual meeting via Zoom, MS Teams, etc.).
 The meeting must be held no later than 10 days after the commencement of the GA/TA employment (article 14:04).

 - For training purposes, instructors can refer GAs and TAs to the online teaching supports for GAs and TAs including CTL's Blackboard support and guidelines for new GAs/TAs.